Maximizing Retirement Savings for Self-Employed: The Benefits of SEP and Solo 401(k)

-In this month where we celebrate Valentine’s Day, I would like to give some love to two under-appreciated retirement plans: (1) the Simplified Employee Pension (SEP), and (2) the Solo 401(k).
-Both are available to any person who generates income from self-employment.
+Self-employment can be risky, but it can be made less so with good retirement-saving options.
+I want to give some love to two under-appreciated retirement plans: (1) the Simplified Employee Pension (SEP) and (2) the Solo 401(k)—available to anyone who generates income from self-employment.

 Simplified Employee Pension (SEP)

 SEPs are supercharged IRAs, following the same rules but allowing for higher contributions.
-In 2019, the self-employed can contribute the lesser of: (a) $56,000, or (b) 20% of their net adjusted income (gross income from self-employment minus expenses and half of one’s self-employment tax).
+In 2023, the self-employed can contribute the lesser of (a) $66,000 or (b) 20% of their net adjusted income (gross income from self-employment minus expenses and half of one’s self-employment tax).

 You can also make contributions to your SEP until you file your taxes, including extensions.
-Therefore, someone eligible for an extension can open an SEP for 2019 upon filing tax returns in October of 2019.
+Therefore, someone eligible for an extension can open a SEP for 2019 upon filing tax returns in October 2023.

 SEPs are also flexible.
 You can change the amount you invest in your SEP from year to year, and some years you can decide not to fund it at all.
 Contributions are 100% tax deductible; they grow tax-deferred.
 However, they are taken above the line and cannot be Schedule C deductions, which means you save on income taxes but not self-employment taxes.

-Self-employed individuals who want to save more than 20% on taxes should look into the Solo 401(k), which allows them to put in the 20% plus an additional $19,000 of employee contributions.
-Moreover, people aged 50 or over can add another $6,000.
+Self-employed individuals who want to save more than 20% on taxes should look into the Solo 401(k), which allows them to put in the 20% plus an additional $22,500 of employee contributions.
+Moreover, people aged 50 and over can add another $7,500.
 A spouse who draws a salary can also contribute.

-Setting up a Solo 401(k) does require a little more in paperwork than an SEP.
-And once the assets in the plan reach $250,000, every year you have to file Form 5500 EZ with the government.
-But Form 5500 EZ is only a two-page form.
+A Solo 401(k) does require a little more paperwork than a SEP, and once the assets in the plan reach $250,000, you will have to file Form 5500 EZ with the government every year.
+However, Form 5500 EZ is only a two-page form.

-The deadline for establishing a Solo 401k is December 31 of the year in which you would like to receive the tax deduction.
-However, you can fund the employer portion (the 20% or less) until you file your taxes, including any extensions.
+The deadline for establishing a Solo 401(k) is December 31 of the year in which you would like to receive the tax deduction.
+However, you can fund the employer portion (20% or less) until you file your taxes, including any extensions.

-Also, with the Solo 401k you have the ability to access money tax-free using a Solo 401k loan.
-You can borrow 50% of the total 401k value, up to a $50,000 maximum.
-IRS rules do not allow loans with an SEP IRA.
+With the Solo 401k, you can also access money tax-free using a Solo 401(k) loan.
+You can borrow 50% of the total 401(k) value, up to a maximum of $50,000.
+IRS rules do not allow loans with a SEP IRA.